NewStrangeWorlds/BeAR/docs_src/sections/priors.rst

 Prior distributions units
 .........................

 BeAR also supports units for its prior distributions.
-The following units are currenty taken into account:
+The following units are currently taken into account:

   - ``Rs`` or ``Rsun`` - the solar radius